eniac/mu2sls/POPL23_ARTIFACT_README.md

 This document describes the artifact for the POPL 23 paper titled "Executing Microservice Applications on Serverless, Correctly".

-It contains 5 sections:
+It contains 6 sections:
 - List of Claims
 - Download, installation, and sanity-testing instructions
 - Evaluation instructions
 - Reusability instructions
 - Additional Description
-- Troubleshooting
+- Troubleshooting (check if something is off)

 ## List of Claims